 The final purchase price is dependent on the actual number of shares of common stock exchanged and actual direct merger costs.
 The following factors will impact the actual number of shares issued at closing: (a) the fully-diluted amount of shares outstanding of the Company, (b) Pihana's cash balance and (c) both the Company's and i-STT's working capital balance.
-The number of shares issued in connection with the Pihana acquisition in the accompanying unaudited pro forma combined consolidated condensed financial statements are based on the fully-diluted capital of the Company as of July 31, 2002 and the most stringent financial closing requirements for Pihana, Equinix and i-STT, namely that (a) Pihana has at least \$28.0 million in cash (minimum cash balance per the Combination Agreement is \$23.0 million), (b) Equinix's working capital is at least \$644,000 (maximum working capital deficit per the Combination Agreement is \$2,688,000) and (c) i-STT's working capital deficit is no more than \$2,206,000 (maximum working capital deficit per the Combination Agreement is \$2,688,000) and (c) i-STT's working capital deficit of the combination.
+The number of shares issued in connection with the Pihana acquisition in the accompanying unaudited pro forma combined consolidated condensed financial statements are based on the fully-diluted capital of the Company as of July 31, 2002 and the most stringent financial closing requirements for Pihana, Equinix and i-STT, namely that (a) Pihana has at least \$28.0 million in cash (minimum cash balance per the Combination Agreement is \$23.0 million), (b) Equinix's working capital is at least \$644,000 (maximum working capital deficit per the Combination Agreement is \$2,688,000) and (c) i-STT's working capital deficit is no more than \$2,206,000 (maximum working capital deficit per the Combination Agreement is \$4,206,000) (see Note 8).
+The final purchase price will be determined upon completion of the combination.